MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/traceability-app-quick-start.md

+---
 title: Traceability app quick start (preview)
-description: Learn how to verify, import, and remove demo data how to use the demo data to explore the capabilities of the Traceability app in Power Apps.
+description: Learn how to verify, import, and remove demo data; learn how to use demo data to explore the capabilities of Traceability in Power Apps.
 author: banluo-ms
 ms.author: banluo
 ms.reviewer: kamaybac